 You can register to sit the KAPS exam if you:

 Key dates: see Exam dates and centres

-To register for the New Zealand KAPS exam, you'll need to upload a scan of a recent, passport-sized photo.
-This photo must have been taken within the past 6 months.
+To register for the New Zealand KAPS exam, you'll need to upload a scan of a recent photo.

 If you have a disability or health-related needs, you may request extra support or an adjustment on the day of the exam.
 We call this type of support special accommodation.